 With the new chamber spec, the 6.8 SPC is able to realize its full potential as a hunting/combat round.
 Other updated chamber specs exist, including the 6.8 x 43mm and Noveske 6.8mm SPC MOD 1, which are similar to the SPC II.

-For stabilizing heavier bullets, 130 grain and up, 1:11" or faster twist rates are needed.
-This is especially true when loading for subsonic applications with 150 grain or heavier bullets.
-The longer bullets must have a higher rate of spin in order to be stabilized in flight.
-Bison Subsonic Platform barrels have a 1:7" twist rate that can stabilize a 200 grain projectile moving at 1050 fps.
+For stabilizing heavier bullets, 130 grain and up, 1:11" or faster twist rates work well.
+However, when loading for subsonic applications with 150 grain or heavier bullets a faster twist rate is desireable for projectile stabilization, as the longer bullets must have a higher rate of spin to achieve stable flight.
+Bison Subsonic Platform (BSP) barrels have a 1:7" twist rate that can stabilize a 200 grain projectile moving at 1050 fps.

 Barrels are available from different manufacturers with 3, 4, 5, and 6 grooves, with various land/groove geometry.
 Bison Armory uses the current "standard" spec: 4-groove, 1:11" twist.